-- As a minimum, all staff will receive regular training about recognising and responding to mental health issues as part of their regular child protection training to enable them to keep students safe. - Training opportunities for staff who require more in-depth knowledge will be considered as part of our performance management process. - Additional CPD will be supported throughout the year where it becomes appropriate due developing situations with one or more students. - All staff and students belong to the St. Aidan's Wellbeing Microsoft Team where resources are regularly signposted.

-• Suggestions for individual, group or whole school CPD should be discussed with Lucy Holt.
-Signposting to relevant resources and support on an individual basis can be directed to Maggie Gee and Helen Atherton.
+- As a minimum, all staff will receive regular training about recognising and responding to mental health issues as part of their regular child protection training to enable them to keep students safe. - Training opportunities for staff who require more in-depth knowledge will be considered as part of our performance management process. - Additional CPD will be supported throughout the year where it becomes appropriate due developing situations with one or more students. - Suggestions for individual, group or whole school CPD should be discussed with the SLT Senior Mental Health Lead.
+Signposting to relevant resources and support on an individual basis can be directed to the Senior Mental Health Lead. - Trained Mental Health First Aiders will be identified to staff / students